-site has been created by Vinny Pinto, a mystic, spiritual healer and consulting
+site has been created by Vinny Pinto, a mystic, spiritual healer and

 scientist.
 You may subscribe, as a public subscriber, to Vinny's

-private Facebook page, Google+ page, or Twitter feed by using
+public Facebook page, Google+ page, or Twitter feed by using

 the buttons below:|